 WSUN 102C.
 First-Year Seminar: Honors Creative Discovery (3).

-General education introductory course.
-This course is based on the concept that all humans are creative beings who are involved in the creative process.
-We will explore this concept through creative exercises inspired by our core text.
-Discovering the Creative Impulse by Harold Popp.
-Students will review creative processes and products with an eye to the uniqueness of human needs, drives, and activities.
-Diverse perspective are integral to the creative endeavor not only in art and in science, but across disciplines, cultures, and ages and experiences.
-This course fulfills a General Education Introductory Course in the Fine Arts and an Honors seminar requirement.
-Approved for diversity content.
-Acceptance to the Cohen Honors College or special permission from instructor required.
+General education fine arts introductory course.
+Based on the concept that all humans are creative beings who are involved in the creative process.
+Explores this concept through creative exercises inspired by the core text, Discovering the Creative Impulse by Harold Popp.
+Students review creative processes and products with an eye to the uniqueness of human needs, drives and activities.
+Diverse perspectives are integral to the creative endeavor not only in art and in science, but across disciplines, cultures, ages and experiences.
+Fulfills a general education introductory course in the fine arts and an honors seminar requirement.
+Course includes diversity content.
+Prerequisite: honors student or permission of the Cohen Honors College.

 WSUN 102D.
 First-Year Seminar: Honors Discovering Humanity (3).

-General education introductory course.
-This course is devoted to discovering humanity by placing personal and fictional narratives about justice, anger, and identity in dialogue with classic texts and historical contexts.
-What does it mean to be human?
-How do we discover what creates mercy or disgust and shame?
-Our inability to understand our emotional experiences or admit vulnerability may lead us to what philosopher Martha Nussbaum calls “hiding from humanity.”
-Students will begin and end the semester by writing a personal statement and throughout the semester, will engage in service learning, library research, and various strategies for academic success.
-This course fulfills a General Education Introductory Course in the Humanities and an Honors seminar requirement.
-Approved for diversity content.
-Acceptance to the Cohen Honors College or special permission from instructor required.
+General education humanities introductory course.
+Devoted to discovering humanity by placing personal and fictional narratives about justice, anger and identity in dialogue with classic texts and historical contexts.
+Students begin and end the semester by writing a personal statement and, throughout the semester, engage in service learning, library research, and various strategies for academic success.
+Fulfills a general education introductory course in the humanities and an honors seminar requirement.
+Course includes diversity content.
+Prerequisite: honors student or permission of the Cohen Honors College.